 Written by team-member Mark Ridley

-I’ve completed six of the modules with more to follow as I work on them.
-The one I’m working on next is the Night-time Porch Light , due out soon.
+I’ve completed twelve of the how-to modules with more to follow as I work on them.

 As I found out while researching for these projects, there’s a lot of out-of-date and some simply wrong information out there.
 Rest easy, though.
 I’ve built each of these projects over the last few weeks so the components listed are all currently available and the circuits work safely.